wrewsama/obsidian-vault/Book Notes/Operating Systems Three Easy Pieces.md

 - solutions
 	- flush TLB every context switch => many cache misses just after a switch
 	- add a address space identifier to each entry

+## Chapter 20: Other Page Tables

+paging + segmentation hybrid:
+- like segmentation, except the base and bounds registers are different
+- base: now holds the address of the page table for that _segment_
+- bounds: holds the number of page table entries that segment is using
+- saves space because we don't need page table entries for the unused region between the heap and stack

+multi-level page tables:
+- given $2^x$ byte page size, last $x$ bytes in the VPN are the bottom level page table's index, the $x$ bytes before that are the 2nd last level page table, and so on
+- the page table itself is split into pages
+- each page table above the bottom maps index to the address of the appropriate next level page table
+- for a higher level page table entry, if none of the physical pages under it are allocated, don't create any page table for it

+inverted page tables:
+- instead of a per-process table mapping VPN to PPN, have 1 table mapping PPN to process and VPN